ZhanLu00/Kpop-related-ATM-System/phase2/ATM/README.md

 #### Configuring BankAccounts.txt

-This file contains information of all the bank accounts.
+This file contains information of all the bank accountRequests.

 Each line is a new bank account.
-All accounts are initialized in the following format:
+All accountRequests are initialized in the following format:

 ```
 <account type>, <balance>, <date of creation>